The CYCLE Kids 20 is fun lightweight bike with a wide range of gears and highly responsive Tektro hand brakes! Read our review!

 The highly-responsive Tektro brakes on the Cycle Kids were also a standout feature.
 Being more timid by nature, knowing he could stop quickly and confidently gave our tester that extra boost to ride faster and farther.
 With more stopping power than the brakes found on other higher-end bikes, Cycle Kids Tektro brakes stopped on a dime and left skid marks behind to prove it.

 The Cycle Kids 20″ has a seat height range of 23″ – 27″ and is recommended for kids 45″ to 51″ tall.
 The bike was a great fit for our 47″ tall 7-year old tester with a 21″ inseam.
 With the seat set to the minimum seat height of 23″ (2″ above his inseam), the bike provides several years worth of growth.
+Tip: comparing your child’s inseam against the bike’s seat height will ensure the right bike size for your kid.

 Our 8-year-old tester with a 23″ inseam also fit great on the bike.
 Having a longer torso than our younger tester, the bike did offer a more aggressive positioning for him, but being a more aggressive rider, he was still comfortable and confident on the bike.